learn-co-curriculum/yield-and-blocks/README.md

 The first time through our `while` loop, `i` is set equal to zero.
 The second time through the loop, `i` is set equal to `1`, and so on.
 This will go until until `i` is equal to the last index number of our array.

-So, inside each step of the `while` loop, `i` equals a given index number of our array.
-We can use this information to yield each successive value stored in our array, to our block.
+So, during each step of the `while` loop, `i` equals a given index number of our array.
+We can use this information to yield each successive value stored in the array to the passed-in block:

 ```ruby
 def hello_t(array)